brucequz/OFDM_cpp/README.md

 * n: step over
 * p ${var_name}: print variable
 * q: quit debugger

+### Google Test
+Currently, Google Test is being used to test class functionalities inside the ErrorCorrection Folder.
+To run existing tests, go to ```test``` folder and run ```./test.sh``` to start the tests.
+You can also add more unit tests to the tests.cpp file.
 ### List of questions and thoughts

 1. MATLAB does column-major reshape operations, while C++ performs row-major operation.
 Be cautious!